 To match service to phobic client preferences, the Brauners provide big picture reports and watch their clients’ eyes to see when they’re receiving too much information.
 They create anecdotes or word pictures to demonstrate circumstances.
 When a female client struggled with fears of becoming a bag lady despite her affluence, Fritz assured her if she ever became a bag lady, the bag she’d carry would be a Gucci.

-For the most part, Shereen Bingham, PhD, believes financial advisors should not treat men and women differently.
+For the most part, Shereen Bingham, PhD, believes financial professionals should not treat men and women differently.

 “Although we have decades of research on gender differences in communication, the differences tend to be small, do not apply to everyone, vary with issues discussed and often reflect stereotypes more than reality,” said Bingham, who teaches Gender & Communication at the University of Nebraska at Omaha.

-Bingham warns advisors to be aware of widespread and personal gender expectations.
-For instance, advisors should not assume males are tough and unemotional but can be sensitive to men’s societal pressure to demonstrate confidence.
+Bingham warns financial professionals to be aware of widespread and personal gender expectations.
+For instance, they should not assume males are tough and unemotional but can be sensitive to men’s societal pressure to demonstrate confidence.

-“An advisor might help a man save face by saying, ‘You’re probably aware…’ before sharing information the client could feel he should know or ‘It’s normal to be concerned when…’ when discussing an unsettling situation,” Bingham said.
-“And advisors should remember displays of confidence don’t necessarily equate with knowledge.
-Some women who are quite informed and capable may use a communication style that seems uncertain or self-effacing when they are actually just expressing openness to an advisor’s opinions.”
+“A financial professional might help a man save face by saying, ‘You’re probably aware…’ before sharing information the client could feel he should know or ‘It’s normal to be concerned when…’ when discussing an unsettling situation,” Bingham said.
+“And financial professionals should remember displays of confidence don’t necessarily equate with knowledge.
+Some women who are quite informed and capable may use a communication style that seems uncertain or self-effacing when they are actually just expressing openness to a financial professional's opinions.”

 Professionals can put men and women at ease by communicating simply and clearly, avoiding industry jargon and verbalizing a willingness to repeat information as needed Bingham explained.
 They can ask clients about the depth of information they want to receive and how personal conversations should become.
 Or they can determine those preferences based on the client’s responses to open-ended questions.